mrdandelion6/six.nvim/README.md

 ### Visual
 - On the right side of buffers , add symbol to indicate errors in file (relative to size).
 - Fix bug with cursor not centering based on height.
 Right now , cursor centers based on lines above which is skewed for lines that bleed over to next row.
-- Fix top bar not updating with terminal's PWD sometimes.
+Make this into its own plugin.
 - Make bottom right status box transparent and chang the color of text inside it to pink.
+- Add terminal top bar updates for PowerShell users

 ### Color Scheme
 - Make class definitions light orange.